cveraszto/TME-types/README.md

 ## Citation

 If you use this code in published research, please cite the repository appropriately.
+Paper under review: A multimodal spatial atlas of transcriptomic, morphological, and electrophysiological cell type densities in the mouse brain

 ## Acknowledgments

+The development of this software was supported by funding to the Blue Brain Project, a research center of the École polytechnique fédérale de Lausanne (EPFL), from the Swiss government's ETH Board of the Swiss Federal Institutes of Technology.
+Copyright (c) 2024 Blue Brain Project/EPFL

-Special thanks to all contributors and collaborators who helped bring this project to life!
+Special thanks to all contributors and collaborators who helped!